 The curriculum includes eight 3-credit hour courses and three practica.
 Students must complete 1,000 hours of field practicum under the supervision of a board certified behavior analyst and defend a thesis.
 We offer this program in full-time and part-time format.
 This program is also offered with a specialization in gerontology, which includes one additional 3-credit hour course and requires that two of the practica focus on older adults.
 Students can complete the MS in a minimum of 6 semesters, but the total time to complete the degree is based on the individual's length of thesis process.

-This Certificate in Applied Behavior Analysis is for students who have already earned a master's degree.
+This Certificate in Applied Behavior Analysis is for students who have a master's degree conferred in behavior analysis, education, or psychology, or (b) conferred in a degree program in which the candidate completed a BACB approved course sequence from an accredited college or university, with a minimum cumulative GPA of 3.0.
 It includes seven 3-credit hour courses and an optional nine hours of supervised field education.
 Students must start the program in the fall semester with two courses for two semesters and one course in the final semester.

 Faculty and Research

 SLU's faculty are internationally recognized as leaders in applied behavior analysis.
 Our faculty have diverse research interests, including: